134130/intellij-mise/README.md

 - **Rider**
 - _Submit issue if you need other IDE_

-### Supported

 ### Features

-- **Environment Variables**: Set environment variables for your run configurations from mise config files.
+- **Environment Variables**: Set environment variables for your run configurations from Mise config files.
 - **Tool Integration**: Set project's SDK automatically from Mise config files.

 ### `mise ls` supports